ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/attestations/index.md

 ---
 title: Attestations
-description: A description of attestations on PoS Ethereum.
+description: A description of attestations on proof-of-stake Ethereum.
 lang: en
 sidebar: true
 ---